 It’s September, and college students all across the country are returning to campus.
 Amidst the rush of students returning and new freshman moving in, it may be hard to notice that job recruiters are also establishing a presence on campuses.
 For companies with entry-level position openings, students fresh out of college seem to be a good match – they tend to be enthusiastic, passionate, and ready to take on new challenges.
-Recruiting these students, however, can be a challenge in itself and requires more than just showing up on a campus and expecting students to line up to apply for the jobs.
+Recruiting these students, however, can be a challenge in itself and requires more than just showing up on campus and expecting students to line up to apply for the jobs.

 Here are some tips for successfully hiring and retaining recent or upcoming graduates for entry-level positions: